-Family and friends will visit with the offender via video conference from the Visitation Center located in the Lobby of each facility.
 When the visit begins, the offender and visitors will be connected by computer where they can see and talk to each other.
-For convenience, the visitors may visit at either the main facility in Alberta or the satellite facility in Mecklenburg for on-site video visits with offenders at either facility.
+Once the Lobbies are able to open back up to the public, the visitors may visit at either the main facility in Alberta or the satellite facility in Mecklenburg for on-site video visits with offenders at either facility.